 Applications are taken at the community level by the organizations listed below.
 If you qualify or are interested in additional program information, please call the provider in your area.
-If you have questions, that DO NOT relate to applications, please Contact Us for more information.
+If you have questions, that DO NOT relate to applications, please Contact the Weatherization Assistance Program for more information.

 - Community Action Human Resource Agency, (covering Pinal County ), (520) 466-1112

 - Maricopa County, (but not City of Phoenix or City of Mesa), (602) 506-5911

 - Northern Arizona Council of Governments, (Apache, Navajo, Coconino, and Yavapai Counties) (928) 774-1895

 - Pima County, (520) 724-2696